 You Don’t Trust Your Partner

-If you want your relationship to last, you and your partner have to trust each other wholeheartedly.
-"When interpersonal trust is missing or insufficient, it’s absence all but guarantees a difficult, painful, frustrating, and ultimately unsatisfying future for both partners," says relationship experts and therapists Linda Bloom, LCSW, and Charlie Bloom, M.S.W.
+If you want a relationship to last, you and your partner have to trust each other wholeheartedly.
+"When interpersonal trust is missing or insufficient, its absence all but guarantees a difficult, painful, frustrating, and ultimately unsatisfying future for both partners," say relationship experts and therapists Linda Bloom, LCSW, and Charlie Bloom, M.S.W.
 If you live in constant fear that your partner is going to cheat on you, the lingering uncertainty and doubt will eventually hurt your connection and prevent you from ever being truly happy and confident in your relationship.
 When you can't take your partner at their word and find yourself trying to determine if your partner is being honest or not, this relationship is probably not for you.

 You're Not Your Authentic Self

 Do you find yourself playing a role when you're around your partner?
 Do you speak up and say what's really on your mind, or do you only tell your partner what you think they want to hear?
-Another relationship deal-breaker is when you can't be truly authentic with your partner.
 If you're faking interests, holding back your thoughts, and censoring yourself in your relationship, it's time to find a relationship where you're not preventing yourself from being the person you really are.
 Your partner should know and love the real you and not the version of yourself that you think they want.

 You're Not Appreciated